amendl/SuperNEMO_ML_applications/README.md

 1.`module add ROOT` where `ROOT` is version of `root` library used by `tensorflow`
 2. `TKEvent/TKEvent/install.sh` to build library

+If the collaboration will want to use keras models inside software, the best way is probably to use [cppflow](https://github.com/serizba/cppflow) .
+It is single header c++ library for acessing TensoFlow C api.
+This means that we will not have to build TensorFlow from source and we should not be restricted by root/python/gcc/libstdc++ version nor calling conventions.

 Now, we can use `red_to_tk` from the first library to obtain root file with `TKEvent` objects and open this root file with the second version of `TKEvent` library.
 ## Running scripts (on CCLyon in2p3 cluster)
 Example is at `example_exec.sh`.
 Run it with `sbatch --mem=... -n 1 -t ... gres=gpu:v100:N example_exec.sh` if you have access to GPU, where `N` is number of GPUs you want to use.
 Otherwise, leave out `gres` option.